Sensory

 What happens in a sensory integration therapy session

-Jacqui described it simply: "It will be like mini soft play.
-It's not really that, but it's the closest thing to it."
+Jacqui described it simply: "It will be like mini soft play."

 The sensory integration room has: